 Brad Lofton has been with Colorado Associates in Medical Physics (CAMP) since 2010.
 He specializes in diagnostic medical physics and is certified through the American Board of Radiology in both diagnostic medical physics and nuclear medical physics.
-Brad is one of five partners within CAMP and serves as our Chief Executive Officer.
+Brad serves as our Chief Executive Officer.

 As a Medical Physicist with CAMP, Brad completes medical physics support including data acquisition and analysis, documentation, software development, and research support.
 He is a qualified inspector for Colorado and completes performance testing on multiple imaging modalities including general radiology/fluoroscopy, ultrasound, nuclear medicine, PET, CT, mammography, and MRI.